 Our compensation philosophy is that a significant portion of the compensation of our named executive officers should be tied to performance.
-Incentive payments are determined based on achievement of financial goals for the fiscal year as well as performance objectives that we believe contribute to the longer term success of the Company.
-Equity awards granted to our named executive officers align the interests of these executives with the interests of our stockholders as the ultimate value of the award depends on the value of the Company's stock.
+Incentive payments are determined based on achievement of financial goals for the fiscal year as well as performance objectives that we believe contribute to the longer-term success of the Company.
+Option and other equity awards granted to our named executive officers further align the interests of these executives with the interests of our stockholders as the ultimate value of the award depends on the value of the Company's stock.